What are the Georgetown ACT scores? How about Georgetown SAT scores? Let’s take a closer look at Georgetown admissions and how to get into Georgetown.

 As you’ve already seen from the information so far, Georgetown freshman all have exceptional academic achievement.
 When you get to Georgetown, you’ll be surrounded by students who, like you, have top notch grades and test scores.
 But there’s more to Georgetown students than just their book smarts.

-As for the types of high schools your classmates will have gone to, expect most of them to be public school alumni (53%).
-There are, of course, also a significant number of Catholic high school graduates in attendance–20% of the student body.
-This is hardly surprising, given that Georgetown itself is a Catholic university.
+As for the types of high schools your classmates will have gone to, expect the largest proportion of them to be public school alumni (47%).
+There are, of course, also a significant number of Catholic high school graduates in attendance–18% of the student body.
+This is hardly surprising, given that Georgetown itself is a Catholic university. (source)

 How to Get Into Georgetown: Other Georgetown Admissions Requirements and Info